Blackstone Publishing | 2018

 But there it is.
 I’m putting it all out there for you before I start writing this review.

 I’m a total Gardiner fan girl and so far she can do no wrong in my eyes.

 That said, this book is fucking awesome and if you are not reading Gardiner’s UNSUB series then please change that ridiculous behaviour immediately.
 I highly recommend reading the first two books in the series before picking up this one because a large part of this series is character-arc driven.
 You want to get to know the MC, Caitlin Hendrix, from the very beginning.
 Trust me.

 I mean, it can be read as a standalone as well, but I think you would miss out on some of the magic that way.
 But you do you, book nerd.

 The UNSUB series takes inspiration from real-life, big-name serial killers and uses that to spin a new disturbing and thrilling case for FBI Profiler, Caitlin Hendrix, to solve.
 In this third outing, you are getting all the Richard Ramirez, Night Stalker vibes mixed with some other creepy shit.

 Known as the Midnight Man, a killer in LA is entering homes in the middle of the night, killing parents and leaving the children alive so the killer can enjoy them living with trauma and grief.
 It’s fucked up.
 And the killings are pretty brutal.

 Nothing in a book has creeped me out more this year than the opening chapter of this novel, I swear to whichever god you do or don’t believe in.
 I literally had to turn my home alarm system on before I could keep reading.
 And I think that’s part of Gardiner’s brilliance as a writer.
 She knows how to fucking scare you with real-life moments.
 Simple scenes.
 Concise writing and description.
-It becomes so immersive, your own personal space starts to feel less safe.
+It becomes so immersive, that your own personal space starts to feel less safe.